Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

 \subsubsection{Constraints with passive tensor contributions}

-As described in the previous subsection, in addition to regular magnetically-induced compensated modes, the presence of PMFs prior to neutrino decoupling causes an adiabatic-like mode whose amplitude depends on the PMFs and their generation time; the passive mode.
+As described in the previous subsection, in addition to regular magnetically-induced compensated modes, the presence of PMFs prior to neutrino decoupling generates passive modes.
 In Fig.~\ref{fig:CMBAPSPASS} we show that the passive tensor modes may give the dominant magnetic contribution to the CMB power spectra for a nearly scale-invariant PMF power spectrum.
 Their inclusion in the analysis may therefore be relevant for the constraints on PMFs.
 We include the passive tensor contribution in the MCMC code with the addition of the parameter $\tau_{\mathrm{rat}}$, with the settings described above.
 We perform MCMC analyses with the {\Planck} 2015 likelihood, combining the low-$\ell$ temperature and polarization data either with high-$\ell$ temperature data or with high-$\ell$ temperature and polarization data, i.e., $TT$+lowP and $TT$,$TE$,$EE$+lowP.